Version2beta/syslogger/README.md

 and MESSAGE is the message you'd like to log.

 I originally wrote this so I had a way to quickly and easily test my syslog-ng configuration.
-Of course there were probably already programs that would do this, but I had trouble finding them, so I landed here instead.
+Of course there were probably already programs that would do this, but for whatever dumb reason, I couldn't find them. (`logger` came to mind much later - http://unixhelp.ed.ac.uk/CGI/man-cgi?logger+1.)
 On the bright side, it gave me the opportunity to mock the Python logging class for my unit test, using Gary Bernhardt's Dingus library. https://github.com/garybernhardt/dingus.
 I also used his Expecter library again.
 Big thanks to Gary.
+He's been my goto for Python + TDD.